WHEN DO MENTAL HEALTH PROFESSIONALS FAIL IN THEIR DUTY OF CARE?

-In this article we examine the legal ramifications of the treatment rendered to patients by Sharah and how this may lead to claims for compensation by his patients.
+We examined the legal ramifications of the treatment received by patients of these practitioners and how this could potentially lead to claims for compensation by patients.

-For a claim to be successful against Sharah his patient/s would have to prove:
+For a claim to be successful against a psychiatrist, their patient/s would have to prove:

-- that his treatment of them fell below a reasonable standard of care; and
+- that their treatment fell below a reasonable standard of care; and

 - that as a result of this they suffered damage.

-So any claim for compensation made by the patients would be for the additional mental distress that his treatment caused the patient (i.e. not the medical condition that they originally sought his treatment for).
+Resultingly, any claim for compensation made by the patients would be for the additional mental distress that their treatment caused the patient (i.e. not the medical condition that they originally sought his treatment for).
 This additional mental distress could be in the form of:

 - an exacerbation of their current condition; or